embedded-graphics/embedded-graphics/README.md

 ## Display drivers

-To support many different kinds of display, embedded-graphics doesn't include any drivers directly but provides the `DrawTarget` API that can be implemented by external crates.
+To support many different kinds of display, embedded-graphics doesn't include any drivers directly but provides the `DrawTarget` API in `embedded-graphics-core` that can be implemented by external crates.
 In addition to the drivers for real displays, the [simulator](https://docs.rs/embedded-graphics-simulator/) can be used to test code during development.